Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Introduction

-Because the flux ratio anomaly method depends on the flux measurements relative to smooth-model's prediction, accurate representation of the smooth model is essential for the inference of dark matter characteristics.
-Traditionally, only the lensed point source positions have been used to constrain the smooth-mass distribution.
-This yields large uncertainties of order 10-50\% in the underlying smooth-model flux ratios which are comparable to or larger than the measurement uncertainties of the actual flux ratios themselves \citep[see, e.g.][]{Nierenberg2019}.
-Existing measurements of lens flux ratios from HST reach, on average, 6\% precision \citep{Nierenberg2019}, while mid-IR flux ratios measured with JWST can reach precisions of 1\% \citep{nierenberg2023jwst}.
-Improving the precision of the smooth-model flux ratio predictions would therefore make a significant impact on the constraining power of gravitational lenses.
+Flux ratio anomalies can reveal the presence of low-mass substructures and have been used to infer population level statistics of their mass function and mass distribution \citep{hsueh_2019,Gilman2020,Gilman2019-1}.
+However, robust inference from flux ratios requires an accurate smooth mass model.
+Traditional analyses adopt an Elliptical Power Law (EPL) profile plus external shear \citep[e.g.][]{nierenberg2017,shajib2019every,Oriodan2019,schmidt2023strides}, while recent studies \citep[e.g.][]{hsueh_2016,Gilman++24,stacey2024complex} have begun investigating the effect of deviations from ellipticity as detected in optical surveys of lens-like elliptical galaxies \citep[][Hao et al. 2006, hereafter H06]{hao2006isophotal}.

-While many past flux ratio anomaly studies modelled the smooth-mass distribution as an elliptical mass profile with external shear, recent studies have begun investigating the potential impact from lens mass distribution that deviates from a perfect elliptical shape \cite{hsueh_2016,Gilman++24}.
 Multipoles describe higher order perturbations to the mass distribution that cannot be captured by an elliptical profile \citep{kochanek1991implications,trotter2000multipole,moller2003discs,evans2003fitting,Kochanek_2004,congdon2005multipole,gilman2017strong,Vyvere2022,stacey2024complex}.
 Of particular interest are multipoles of order $m\!=\!3$ and $m\!=\!4$ as these are prominent deviations from ellipticity observed in the light distribution of field elliptical galaxies \citep{hao2006isophotal}.
+However, \textit{mass} multipoles have not been well measured compared to \textit{light} multipoles, and there has not been empirically motivated priors on the multipole amplitudes $(\X3,\X4)$ and orientations $(\Y3,\Y4)$ as a readily usable form so far.
+Without such priors, estimating the correct multipole parameters from observed data can be challenging due to degeneracy. \citep{etherington2023strong} pointed out that, when multipoles are not included in the lens modeling, they may appear in the external shear that does not agree with an independently measured cosmic shear.